jsoma/tabletop/README.md

 Tabletop.js easily integrates Google Spreadsheets with Backbone.js, Handlebars, and anything else that is hip and cool.
 It will also help you make new friends and play jazz piano.

+### Okay, wait, we've got a big problem.
+But a solution, too.

+**Google broke Tabletop**.
+Kind of.

+If you're signed in to Google and your session expires, Google now requires you to sign in to view published spreadsheets.
+Practically speaking, **this means Tabletop will fail for anyone who hasn't signed into Gmail for a while**.

+If you don't ever sign into Google, you're fine.
+If you're signed in, you're fine.
+It's only expired sessions that run into this issue, which is why it took so long for us to figure out what the deal was.

+This *will break* existing apps.

+Google knows it's an issue, but it isn't high priority, so they **don't have a fix planned until September 30th**.
+That's a long time to have a broken app, 'eh?

+I highly highly recommend you use [Flatware](https://github.com/jsoma/flatware) (or your own proxying solution) in the meantime.
+Proxies don't run into this bug since they never sign into a Google account, and they'll probably make your app faster, too.

+I tried to make Flatware pretty easy to set up, but if you'd like a hand feel free to drop me a line at [jonathan.soma@gmail.com](mailto:jonathan.soma@gmail.com).

+To ease the pain I've set up a public instance of Flatware at [http://flatware.herokuapp.com](http://flatware.herokuapp.com), although you're going to have to manually click `Sync all spreadsheets` when you want your updates to go out.
+If you plan on using it, you'll want to set `proxy: 'https://s3.amazonaws.com/flatware-live'` when initializing Tabletop.
+I'd also appreciate it if you dropped me an [email](mailto:jonathan.soma@gmail.com) or a [tweet](http://twitter.com/dangerscarf) giving me a heads up.

 ### Like how easy?

     function init() {